G-Rath/osv-detector/README.md

 For the file based database sources (`dir` and `zip`), the detector will recursively load all `.json` files from the `working-directory` relative to the root of the database as OSVs.

+> The detector assumes that you trust the source of the configuration file and
+> thus the databases that it points to.
+>
+> If you are using the detector in a way that allows users to provide arbitrary
+> config files that you don't trust, you can use the `--no-config-databases`
+> flag to have the detector load the rest of the config without any extra
+> databases it may define

 This is a very powerful feature as it enables you to create custom OSVs that can be easily consumed by multiple projects and that cover anything you want - for